AnthonyNystrom/PyEsReduce/refine/web/static/sense/README.md

-Surfiki Sense
+PyEsReduce Sense
 =====

-A JSON aware interface for Surfiki.
+A JSON aware interface for PyEsReduce.
 Comes with handy machinery such as syntax highlighting, autocomplete, formatting and code folding.